Ocelot-Social-Community/ocelot.social/docs/contributing.md

 ## Meetings and Pair Programming Sessions

-Times below refer to **German Time** – that's CET (GMT+1) in winter and CEST (GMT+2) in summer – because most ocelot.social Community core team members are living in Germany.
+Times below refer to **German Time** – that’s CET (GMT+1) in winter and CEST (GMT+2) in summer – because most ocelot.social Community core team members are living in Germany.

 Daily standup